studiefredfredrik/EarthquakeGlobe/README.md

 ![EarthquakeGlobe](http://static.skipwhippet.com/Earthquake/screenshot.png "EarthquakeGlobe screenshot")
 [A demo WebGL build can be found here](http://static.skipwhippet.com/Earthquake/) (be patient, the current build takes a while to load)

+Supports mouse look and scrollwheel zoom.
+Also pinch-zoom on mobile (touch move is not currently implemented)